 In 2009, InterEd's leaders made the decision to devote a substantial portion of the company's resources to the provision of pro bono guidance to institutions that want to build the best possible adult-centered and professional programs.
 We offer this guidance as Executive Briefings on this website.
-We also offer supporting materials and interactive guidance at the request of executives of such programs.
+We also offer supporting materials and interactive guidance when requested by executives of such programs.

 We made this decision for three reasons.

 - Second, these failures to adapt on the part of education providers are overshadowed by the failures of federal and regional departments and agencies to apply intelligent regulation in the public interest.
-Where we would hope to see intelligent guidance, and incentives to efficiency and service, we see regulations based more on habit and prejudice than fact.
-InterEd's independence from any form of control by these departments and agencies make it possible for us to be clear and direct when issuing warnings of the potential for misuse and abuse of powers at the hands of the regulators.
+Where we would hope to see intelligent guidance, and incentives to efficiency and service, we see regulations based more on habit and ideologically driven bias.
+InterEd's independence from these departments and agencies make it possible for us to be clear and direct when issuing warnings of the potential for misuse and abuse of powers at the hands of the regulators.

 - Third, at any given time, InterEd can provide material assistance to no more than a few percent of the one-thousand or more colleges and universities that might benefit from our direct services.
 Given this limitation, we see a duty to provide limited assistance to all interested institutions while providing more detailed help to a few.
 Additionally, many schools want to do everything they can for themselves before bringing in outside assistance.
 We respect this desire.

 "One ought, everyday at least, to hear a little song, read a good poem, see a fine picture, and if it were possible, speak a few reasonable words." - Johann Wolfgang von Goethe

 We have three decision-criteria for accepting new clients.